Influvac Tetra (Influvac Tetra)

 How to Take Influvac Tetra

-Influvac Tetra is given as an injection by a doctor, nurse, or pharmacist.
-The vaccine is typically administered once yearly before flu season begins.
+Influvac Tetra is given as an injection by a healthcare professional.

 Dosage Instructions

-For adults and children over 6 months of age, a single 0.5 mL dose is given each year.
-For children less than 9 years of age who have not previously been vaccinated against influenza, a second dose of 0.5 mL should be given after an interval of at least 4 weeks.
-The vaccine is usually given in autumn before the start of flu season.
+A single dose of 0.5 mL is administered each year.
+For children under 9 years who have not been vaccinated before, a second dose of 0.5 mL is given after at least 4 weeks.

 What If You Miss a Dose?